-38. Under section 179A of the 2011 Act, certain persons are entitled to request information about the action taken by the Principal Reporter and the children's hearing in relation to a child who has committed an offence or, while under 12, acted or behaved in a way that was physically or sexually violent, sexually coercive, dangerous, threatening or abusive and which caused harm to another person.
-Those persons are persons against whom the offence was committed, persons who were harmed by the child's actions or behaviour, where either of those persons is a child, a "relevant person" in relation to that child, and persons specified by the Scottish Ministers by regulations.
+40. Under section 179A of the 2011 Act, certain persons are entitled to request information about the action taken by the Principal Reporter and the children's hearing in relation to a child who has committed an offence or, while under 12, acted or behaved in a way that was physically or sexually violent, sexually coercive, dangerous, threatening or abusive and which caused harm to another person.25 Those persons are persons against whom the offence was committed, persons who were harmed by the

-17 Defined in section 87 of the 2011 Act.
+23 Defined in section 87 of the 2011 Act.

-18 Defined in section 88 of the 2011 Act.
+24 Defined in section 88 of the 2011 Act.

-19 See section 179A(1) and (2).
-Section 179B sets out the information that may be requested.
+25 See section $\underline{179A}(1)$ and (2).
+Section $\underline{179B}$ sets out the information that may be requested.